 What can athletes, parents, and coaches expect from training with me?

 Short-term and year-round programming

 Some athletes come to train following a college season or during the summer to prepare for the upcoming season while others choose to train year-round so I can monitor their training in-season and off-season.
 The top priority is to provide a long-term athletic development (LTAD) approach to training which includes: injury prevention and recovery, strength and power development, and agility and speed qualities necessary to excel on the pitch, court, field, or in the pool.
-Whatever the scenario, I provide high quality, well planned programming for all athletes.
+Whatever the scenario, I provide high-quality, well-planned programming for all athletes.

-Playing sports brings with it the potential of repetitive movement, overuse, and the occasional contact injury.
+Playing sports brings with it the potential of repetitive movement, overuse, and occasional contact injury.
 Combine this with athletes playing a single sport on multiple teams, numerous weekly practices, and less time to recover, and you have a recipe for pain and injury.
 I pay special attention to the specific needs of the athlete and the demands of their sport to provide them with safe and effective injury prevention and correction strategies.
-Additionally, the stresses of youth athletics extend past the field of play to include: school / exams, lack of sleep, poor nutrition, relationship problems, college entrance, etc. My training philosophy takes in to account the ups and downs of being a teenager and I adjust training and recovery focus depending on the overall health of each athlete each day they show up for training.
+Additionally, the stresses of youth athletics extend past the field of play to include: school/exams, lack of sleep, poor nutrition, relationship problems, college entrance, etc. My training philosophy takes into account the ups and downs of being a teenager and I adjust training and recovery focus depending on the overall health of each athlete each day they show up for training.